ScialdoneLab/CIARA/README.md

 ## Comparison with other published methods for rare cell types identification

-We use the [Matthews Correlation Coefficient (MCC)](https://en.wikipedia.org/wiki/Phi_coefficient) to evaluate the performance of other methods in the task of identfying the PGCs cluster from human gastrula.
+We use the [Matthews Correlation Coefficient (MCC)](https://en.wikipedia.org/wiki/Phi_coefficient) to evaluate the performance of other methods in the task of identfying the PGCs cluster from human gastrula ([Tyser *et al.*, 2021](https://www.nature.com/articles/s41586-021-04158-y)).
 CIARA is the only able to detect the original PGCs cluster (7 cells).
 <img src="https://github.com/ScialdoneLab/CIARA/blob/main/figures/mcc_gap_clust.png" width="700" height="500">